 Dior Fall 2012 collection

-Fabric Printing Innovation At Its Finest
+Dye-Sublimation Innovation At Its Finest

-As digital technologies continue to impact fashion production, digital printing has evolved into the new, big fabric printing technique.
+As digital technologies continue to impact fashion production, digital fabric printing has evolved into the new, big fashion printing technique.
 As mentioned above, digital printing requires dye-sublimation, or the thermo-chemical process by which water-based ink bonds to fabrics through heat transfer.
 Designing printed fabrics using the dye-sublimation that’s crucial to digital printing is quite an intricate process.

-- Printing: Dye-sublimation requires the use of a printer that uses transfer paper.
+Printing: Dye-sublimation requires the use of a printer that uses transfer paper.
 With the first printer, your graphics should be printed on transferable paper that uses sublimation inks (hence, the term “dye-sublimation”).

 This process of dye-sublimation, has made digital printing the “greatest innovation of the 21st century”.
 Digital printing doesn’t require the same dry time and elaborate setup as screen printing and has allowed brands to release collections a lot faster due to the high demand of keeping up with trends and the interest of consumer’s wants and needs.
-It allows designers to easily implement creations and stay on their toes when it comes to designing an upcoming collection.
+It allows designers to easily implement creations and stay on their toes when it comes to designing upcoming clothing collections.

-Environmental Benefits of Digital Printing
+Environmental Benefits of Digital Printing on Fabrics